WhiskyTangoFawks/LunarFalloutPlus/How To Wabbajack.md

 Grab the latest release of Wabbajack from [here](https://github.com/wabbajack-tools/wabbajack/releases).
 You need to download the `Wabbajack.exe` file ONLY.
 Place the `Wabbajack.exe` file in a blank folder at the root of a drive, such as `C:/Wabbajack`.
 Please do not put it in a Windows Protected Directory, such as Program Files or your Desktop.

 Launch Wabbajack.
 When it is finished extracting and installing itself, select the `Browse Modlists` option.
-Click the Download arrow for Magnum Opus, and you will be forwarded to the next screen when it is finished.
+Click the Download arrow for Life In The Ruins, and you will be forwarded to the next screen when it is finished.

-Set the `Installation Location` to a blank folder at the root of a drive, such as `D:\Magnum Opus`.
+Set the `Installation Location` to a blank folder at the root of a drive, such as `D:\LifeInTheRuins`.
 The `Download Location` will update automatically.
 Again, please avoid using Windows Protected Directories.

 Click the `Play` arrow.